Is RobustBench/AutoAttack a suitable Benchmark for Adversarial Robustness?: Experiments

 \subsubsection{\cifar.}

-We train on the plain \cifar~training set to a test-accuracy of 87\% and apply the different attacks on the test set.
+We train on the plain \cifar~training set to a test accuracy of 87\% and apply the different attacks on the test set.
 Then, we extract the spectral features and use a random subset of 1500 samples of this data for each attack method to evaluate {\it \ac{asr} } and {\it \ac{asrd} }.